manju-anandakrishnan/ksfinder-2.0/README.md

 Install the below pytorch cudatoolkit package <br>
 conda install pytorch=1.10.2 cudatoolkit=11.3 torchvision torchaudio -c pytorch <br>

-<u>3.
-Initialize the repository </u>
+3. Initialize the repository
 sh init.sh <br>
 Dataset and trained models are available in Zenodo repository, https://doi.org/10.5281/zenodo.14075070.
 Upon initialization, the models and dataset should be downloaded into appropriate folders in ksfinder-2.0 repository.

-Steps to set up KSFinder 2.0 --- ends ---
+*Steps to set up KSFinder 2.0 --- ends ---*

 # To run assessments (1 thorugh 4)
 sh assess.sh <br>